Angry reactions after Pope says choosing pets over kids is selfish

-Pet owners especially cat owners are livid after Pope Francis suggested people who choose to have pets over children are acting selfishly.
+Pet owners especially cat owners are livid after Pope Francis remarked that people who choose to have pets over children are acting selfishly.

 Angry reactions after Pope says choosing pets over kids is selfish

-Addressing a general audience at the Vatican in Rome, Pope Francis touched on the topic of parenthood, and eventually moved on to the topic of pets versus kids – one he obviously had strong opinions on.
+Addressing a general audience at the Vatican in Rome, Pope Francis touched on the topic of parenthood, and eventually moved on to the topic of pets versus kids.

+"Today we see a form of selfishness.
+We see that some people do not want to have a child," he began.

 The comments sparked a volley of comments from angry people on Twitter.
 Here are a few: